couchbase/couchbase-ruby-client/README.markdown

 # Couchbase Ruby Client

-This is the official client library for use with Couchbase Server.
-There are related libraries available:
+This client was the officially developed Ruby client for Couchbase Server.

+**As of version 1.3 it is no longer being actively developed officially by Couchbase.
+However, community contributions are encouraged via pull requests and will be reviewed on a case-by-case basis.**

+There
+are related libraries available:

 * [couchbase-model][6] the ActiveModel implementation, git repository: